Be Structured is Your Managed Service Provider That Can Support Your Business Through a FINRA Audit

 Is there a chance that your business will be facing a FINRA audit this year?
 Considering the Financial Industry Regulatory Authority, or FINRA, conducts more than 1500 audits annually, you could be.
 If you are not compliant with the rules set forth by FINRA, you could face the disciplinary action that comes with non-compliance.
 Turn to the Los Angeles IT technicians here at Be Structured Technology Group and let us be your FINRA audit support specialists.
 We understand what all goes into FINRA compliance and can help make sure your company has all of the correct policies and procedures in place to ensure that if you are ever audited or going through an annual audit, you have nothing to worry about.

 Be Structured is not a FINRA auditing firm, but our clients often need IT support and changes to their IT infrastructure when going through a FINRA audit.
-We have a number of FINRA regulated clients and are familiar with the requirements and can help you get through quickly and easily.
+We have several FINRA regulated clients and are familiar with the requirements, and can help you get through quickly and easily.

 What is FINRA?

-FINRA is a very important part of the financial system in America because they ensure the integrity of brokers and firms during financial transactions.
-They work under the direct supervision of the SEC, or Securities and Exchange Commission.
+FINRA is a crucial part of the financial system in America because they ensure the integrity of brokers and firms during financial transactions.
+They work under the direct supervision of the SEC or Securities and Exchange Commission.
 FINRA has some key responsibilities, including:

 - Writing and enforcing the rules that govern how ethically registered brokers and broker-dealer firms operate.